Vic063/WNDR3700v5-firmware/README.md

 # README

-This tools were created to build a firmware image for the Netgear WNDR3700v5.
+These tools were created to build a firmware image for the Netgear WNDR3700v5.
 You MUST have a prebuilt firmware file from OpenWRT (for example).

 The solution contains 2 projects: